vendu/vaaja/usr/games/mjolnir/notes/CHARACTER-ATTRIBUTES.md

 ## Cracker

-- highly skilled in ice and social engineering
+- highly skilled in ice attacks and social engineering
-- good at counter-ice attacks
+- has some

 ## Cyborg